Nonthermal melting and density wave instability coupled to the lattice in La$_4$Ni$_3$O$_{10}$

-Another key anomaly appears in the $\omega_4$ mode ($\approx$ 2.09 THz) [Fig. \blue{3(f)}], which softens significantly below $T_{\rm DW}$.
-This behavior is strongly reminiscent of phonon renormalization at the charge-density-wave onset in cuprate superconductors \cite{BLoret2019, DOh2021, HYHuang2021}, where gap opening modifies $e$-$p$h coupling and drives anomalous phonon softening \cite{DOh2021}.
-This analogy suggests that lattice anomalies in nickelates and cuprates may share a common origin in charge ordering.
-Such behavior reinforces the intimate connection between charge order and superconductivity in layered correlated systems.
-By contrast, the $\omega_3$ ($\approx$ 1.86 THz) and $\omega_5$ ($\approx$4.76 THz) modes [Figs. \blue{3(e)} and \blue{3(g)}] follow ordinary anharmonic decay, serving as internal controls that confirm the selectivity of the anomalous coupling.
+Another key anomaly appears in the $\omega_4$ mode ($\approx$2.09 THz) [Fig. \blue{3(f)}], which softens significantly below $T_{\rm DW}$.
+This behavior resembles phonon renormalization observed near charge-ordering transitions in several cuprate systems \cite{BLoret2019, DOh2021, HYHuang2021}, where gap opening can modify $e$-ph self-energy effects and lead to anomalous phonon softening \cite{DOh2021}.
+Such similarity suggests that related $e$-ph coupling effects may be operative in the DW state of {\LNO}.
+By contrast, the $\omega_3$ ($\approx$1.86 THz) and $\omega_5$ ($\approx$4.76 THz) modes [Figs. \blue{3(e)} and \blue{3(g)}] follow ordinary anharmonic decay, serving as internal controls that confirm the selectivity of the anomalous coupling.

-Finally, the $\omega_6$ mode ($\approx$ 5.62 THz) appears only below $T_{\rm DW}$ [Fig. \blue{3(h)}].
-Its sudden onset rules out a conventional amplitude mode and suggests alternative origins, such as reduced metallic screening due to partial Fermi-surface gapping \cite{ASuthar2025} or zone-folding from symmetry lowering \cite{XFTang2022}.
+Finally, the $\omega_6$ mode ($\approx$5.62 THz) appears only below $T_{\rm DW}$ [Fig. \blue{3(h)}].
+Its sudden onset rules out a conventional amplitude mode and suggests alternative origins, such as reduced metallic screening due to partial Fermi-surface gapping \cite{ASuthar2025} or zone folding from symmetry lowering \cite{XFTang2022}.
 Its weak intensity in our data prevents a conclusive assignment, motivating further experiments.